Xilinx/PYNQ/docs/source/pynq_libraries/grove.rst

    grove_buzzer = Grove_Buzzer(base.PMODB,PMOD_GROVE_G1)
    grove_buzzer.play_melody()

-More information about the Grove drivers in the PMOD subpackage, the supported peripherals and APIs can be found in the :ref:`pynq-lib-pmod` section.
+More information about the Grove drivers in the Pmod subpackage, the supported peripherals, and APIs can be found in :ref:`pynq-lib-pmod`.

-For more examples using the *PYNQ Grove Adapter*, see the PMOD Notebooks folder on the Pynq-Z1 board in the following directory:
+For more examples using the *PYNQ Grove Adapter*, see the notebooks in the following directory on the PYNQ-Z1 board:

 .. code-block:: console

-   <Jupyter Home>/base/pmod/
+   <Jupyter Dashboard>/base/pmod/

-In the :ref:`base-overlay`, one Arduino IOP instance is available:
+In :ref:`base-overlay`, one Arduino PYNQ MicroBlaze instance is available.
-Arduino.
-After the overlay is loaded Grove adapters connected theses instances can be accessed as follows:
+After the overlay is loaded, the Grove peripherals can be accessed as follows:

 .. code-block:: Python